Davidson, North Carolina

-Davidson is a suburban town in Mecklenburg, Iredell, and Cabarrus counties, North Carolina, United States.
+Davidson is a suburban town in Mecklenburg and Iredell counties, North Carolina, United States.
+(Note: Town of Davidson Limits highlighted in orange near the top of the map) Some areas of neighboring Cabarrus County also use a Davidson postal address, but are not within the town limits.
 It is a suburb in the Charlotte metropolitan area.
 The population was 15,106 at the 2020 census, up from 10,944 in 2010.
 The town was founded in 1837 with the establishment of the Presbyterian Davidson College, named for Brigadier General William Lee Davidson, a local Revolutionary War hero.
 The land for Davidson College came from Davidson's estate, a large portion of which was donated by his son.

 History

 John Davidson, described as "a prosperous Ulster merchant", was a member of the Davidson family who migrated south from Pennsylvania.
 Davidson's Creek was the westernmost settlement in North Carolina at the time, and according to Robert Ramsey's Carolina Cradle, it "became the nucleus of the Centre Presbyterian Congregation."
 John Davidson's son William went on to serve in the American Revolution, eventually becoming a major.
 Maj.
 William Davidson was a cousin of Col. William Davidson, the first state senator from Buncombe County, North Carolina, who in turn was a cousin of Gen. William Lee Davidson, for whom Davidson College was named.
 Gen. Davidson's son William Lee Davidson II sold 469 acre to the Concord Presbytery to start Davidson College.

 The history of the town of Davidson is inextricably linked to Davidson College, which predated the surrounding community and influenced its development.
 Although Davidson's growth in the late nineteenth and early twentieth centuries typified small railroad towns throughout the Piedmont, the presence of the college created a unique village.
 The tree-shaded campus filled with classically inspired architecture distinguished Davidson from other communities.
 The sway of the school also extended beyond the campus to the entire town, influencing commerce, culture, and the character of its architecture.
 The 1869 Branson's business directory recorded four dry goods merchants in the town as well as a cabinetmaker, a miller, and three physicians.

 Soon after the arrival of the railroad, Davidson became a shipping point for cash crops, especially cotton, and a service center for farmers.
 In common with other railroad towns in the region, textile investors constructed cotton mills and mill villages along the rail corridor.
 The Linden Cotton Factory, erected in 1890 on Depot Street, was the first textile plant in Davidson, and in 1908, the Delburg Cotton Mills was constructed nearby.
 Two thousand bales of cotton were sold at Davidson annually in the early 1900s.